seschwartz8/BestRestaurantManyToMany.Solution/README.md

 - Best Restaurant project as described in today's exercise plan
 - Updated Best Restaurant project to include many-to-many structure and migrations
+- Updated Best Restaurant project to include authentication and logging in/accounts

 ## Description

 C#/.NET MVC website that organizes restaurant based on cuisine.
 This application allows you to create cuisines and restaurants per type of cuisine.
-You can view, create, delete, and update your cuisines and restaurants.
+The website will prompt you to register an account and log in to view restaurants.
+Then you can view, create, delete, and update your cuisines and restaurants.

 ## Installation Requirements